How Crisis Pregnancy Centers Spread Across the Carolinas

 What did all that expansion do?

-But that aggregate number hides important variation by age.
+But the aggregate number hides important variation by age and marital status.
 I unpack that in another post.

 This post is based on my job market paper, “The Role of Crisis Pregnancy Centers in Fertility Decisions.”
 You can read the full paper here.